 We employed 16S rRNA gene amplicon sequencing to characterize the bacterial communities of symbiotic and menthol-bleached G. fascicularis polyps from the Red Sea and Hong Kong that were long-term aquarium reared in separate facilities.

-Menthol bleaching led to stochastic changes in the microbiome of Galaxea
+Menthol bleaching seemingly led to stochastic changes in the microbiome of Galaxea

-Menthol bleaching was associated with changes in the bacterial communities that differed between individual polyps and produced stochastic configurations.
+Menthol bleaching appeared to be associated with changes in the bacterial communities that differed between individual polyps and produced stochastic configurations.
 Unlike previous studies on Aiptasia that compared bleached and symbiotic individuals and found significantly different microbiomes (Röthig et al. 2016; Curtis et al. 2023), we could not identify a “signature of bleaching” as no bacterial taxa showed differential abundance between symbiotic states in our Galaxea colonies.
-This surprisingly included Symbiodiniaceae-associated bacteria that we were expecting to be reduced after the physical removal of Symbiodiniaceae (Fig. S5; Supplementary Materials and Methods).
+This surprisingly included Symbiodiniaceae-associated bacteria that we were expecting to be reduced after the removal of Symbiodiniaceae (Fig. S5; Supplementary Materials and Methods).
 Such results could be an artifact of whole-tissue sampling in this study.
 As different coral compartments host distinct bacterial communities (Sweet et al. 2011; Ainsworth et al. 2015; Apprill et al. 2016), changes at the level of the gastroderm, where Symbiodiniaceae and their bacterial communities are located, might have been masked.
 Alternatively, it might indicate that Symbiodiniaceae-associated bacteria only repesent a small proportion of the community in Galaxea, or that they were able to persist in the absence of Symbiodiniaceae.

+The lack of significant changes in bacterial taxa abundance between symbiotic and menthol-bleached polyps is surprising also given the known antimicrobial activity of menthol.
+Despite its effectiveness against various bacteria (i.e., Escherichia coli, Staphylococcus aureus, Streptococcus spp., Lactobacillus sp.) and its demonstrated selective activity on cigarette microbiomes (Trombetta et al. 2005; Chopyk et al. 2017; Mahzoon et al. 2022), direct impact of menthol on coral-associated bacteria may have been limited.
+Factors such as concentration, exposure time, and the varying susceptibility of bacterial species, alongside interactions with the coral environment and other microorganisms, likely contribute to the lack of an observable effect.
+These aspects, as well as further exploration of onset, duration, and specific mechanisms of action of menthol represent important areas for future research to elucidate its impact on coral-associated microbial communities.

-The stochastic response to bleaching aligns well with the concept of an obligatory nature of the coral-algal symbiosis.
+A stochastic response to bleaching aligns well with the concept of an obligatory nature of the coral-algal symbiosis.
 In facultatively symbiotic cnidarians (such as the anemone Aiptasia), symbiotic and bleached can constitute alternative stable states, and it is thus possible to identify distinct and characteristic symbiotic and bleached microbiome configurations (Röthig et al. 2016; Curtis et al. 2023).
 Corals however depend on their algal symbiont for energy and other essential metabolic processes (Muscatine and Porter 1977; Muscatine 1990), and therefore the bleached state is not a stable alternative to the symbiotic state.
 In the bleached state the weakened coral host becomes progressively unable to regulate its microbial community, leaving room for the establishment of opportunistic bacteria, producing novel and stochastic combinations (Zaneveld et al. 2017).

-The response of the bacterial microbiome to menthol bleaching differed between facilities.
-For Red Sea corals, in the nMDS-ordination space on microbial community composition (Fig. 3), bleached polyps moved towards the center of the plot to the other symbiotic colonies rather than spreading in any random direction.
-This, taken together with the observation that alpha diversity did not increase after bleaching (as otherwise expected with dysbiosis (Zaneveld et al. 2017)), points towards a “captivity” effect.
-Since the polyps were maintained together in filtered seawater in closed systems, their exposure to novel bacteria was limited, and bacteria shed by the other polyps likely constituted the predominant source of “novel” associates.
-In contrast, the response of the Hong Kong corals to menthol bleaching was directional and more uniform.
-We hypothesize that this latter might reflect a new stable state of the tank water, rather than of the holobiont.
-While rearing conditions were largely replicated between facilities, feed type, tank volume and filtration systems differed.
-Feed can introduce bacteria into the system (Hartman et al. 2020), and uneaten portions could promote microbial growth.
-Such effects would have been amplified by the smaller volume of the containers used in Hong Kong compared to Red Sea.
-However, it should be noted that our experimental design did not allow us to directly test these hypotheses.
-We therefore suggest that future studies incorporate an adequately replicated “facility” factor in their design, as well as food and seawater samples to better characterize the influence of rearing conditions on the host microbiome.
+The response of the bacterial microbiome to menthol bleaching seemed to differ between the two facilities.
+While we cannot draw definitive conclusions due to low replication, it is possible that differences in patterns of microbial response to menthol bleaching were linked to differences in rearing conditions.
+While these were largely replicated between facilities, feed type, tank volume and filtration systems differed.
+We therefore suggest that future studies incorporate an adequately replicated “facility” factor in their design, as well as food and seawater samples to better characterize these aspects.